Vaccines offer parents some control of their children’s health!

 Sign up for the Parents PACK newsletter with your complete and accurate mailing address and we will mail you a free first-aid kit.
 Keep it in the diaper bag, stroller or car and have a bandage handy the next time you need it!
 (Note: This offer is only available to residents with a U.S. postal address.)

 Download Our Free Vaccine App

-The Vaccine Education Center (VEC) created an app called Vaccines on the Go: What You Should Know so busy parents can access accurate vaccine information wherever and whenever they need it.
+The Vaccine Education Center (VEC) offers an app, called Vaccines on the Go: What You Should Know, so people can access accurate vaccine information wherever and whenever they need it.

 Play "Just the Vax" Vaccine Trivia Game

 "Just the Vax” is the Vaccine Education Center’s trivia game.
 As part of the Parents PACK program, the vaccine trivia game offers a fun way to learn about vaccines.

 Play a web-based video game, collect trading cards, and learn more about vaccine heroes and germs in this program from the Vaccine Education Center.